 You can manage the Managed Switch via a web browser.
 However, you must first assign a unique IP address to the Managed Switch before doing so.
-Through the connection of any SFP ports using the fiber cable or any TP ports using a RJ45 cable, you will be allowed to have an access of the Managed Switch and set up the IP address for the first time.
+Through the connection of any SFP ports using the fiber cable, you will be allowed to have an access of the Managed Switch and set up the IP address for the first time.
 (Note: The Managed Switch can be reached with the default IP address of "192.168.0.1".
 You can change the IP address of the switch to the desired one later in its Network Management menu.)